wheynelau/rust-projects/lemma/README.md

 ## How to run

 The demonstration is in `benchmark.py`.
-Please note that the lemmatization is not working the same as the python version.
-And further investigation is needed.
-The csv file is from the [kaggle dataset](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews).
+The csv and only data.noun is provided in the repo just for testing.

-## Benchmark results

 - On a M1 Macbook Air.
 - polars should be faster than pandas